KnowageLabs/Knowage-Documentation/functionalities-guide/BehavioralModel/ka_dev_behavioralmodel.rst

     List of LOVs, analyitical driver and documents.

 By selecting one LOV or Analytical Driver or Documents the other will refresh showing only the elements associated with the selection done.
-To come back to the original situation click the refreshe button on the topright corner.
+To come back to the original situation click the refresh button on the top right corner.